Margi Cole - Artistic Director and Founder

-Margi Cole attended the Alabama School of Fine Arts, a public performing arts high school, earned a BA in dance from Columbia College Chicago and an MFA in dance from the University of Illinois at Urbana-Champaign.
-There Margi’s accomplishments included performing in work by Renee Wadleigh, Bill Young, Ralph Lemon, Martha Graham, Jose Limon and by making the list of “Teachers Rated Excellent by their Students” in four consecutive semesters while on faculty.
+Margi Cole attended the Alabama School of Fine Arts, a public performing arts high school, and earned a BA in dance from Columbia College Chicago and an MFA in dance from the University of Illinois at Urbana-Champaign.
+At the University of Illinois, Margi’s accomplishments included performing in work by Renee Wadleigh, Bill Young, Ralph Lemon, Martha Graham and Jose Limon and making the list of “Teachers Rated Excellent by their Students” in four consecutive semesters while on faculty.

 In 1996 Margi founded The Dance COLEctive with the intention of operating as an umbrella to help administratively support the presentation of her work and work by her peers.
-Since the creation of the company Margi has created more than 30 original works and commissioned 13 solos.
-Throughout her long career, Margi has had the great pleasure of performing in works by many choreographers and continues to perform for local choreographers and through her solo work.
-Her work has been performed at various venues and multi artist festivals both on the stage and site specific, locally and nationally.
+Since establishing the company Margi has created more than 30 works and commissioned 13 solos.
+Throughout her long career, Margi has had the great pleasure of performing in works by many choreographers and continues to perform for local choreographers and her own solo work.
+Her work has been performed at various venues and multi-artist festivals, both onstage and site-specific, locally and nationally.

-As a teacher Margi has taught and guest-lectured at numerous educational and professional organizations, including the Alabama Ballet, the American College Dance Festival, Ballet Tennessee, Northwestern University, Columbia College Chicago, Lou Conte Dance Studio, the Joffrey Academy of Dance, the American Dance Festival and other institutions throughout Illinois, the Midwest and the Southeast.
-More recently she has expanded her teaching internationally including Maiden Voyage in Belfast and Dance Ireland in Dublin.
+Margi has taught and guest-lectured at numerous educational and professional organizations, including the Alabama Ballet, the American College Dance Festival, Ballet Tennessee, Northwestern University, Columbia College Chicago, Lou Conte Dance Studio, the Joffrey Academy of Dance, the American Dance Festival and other institutions throughout Illinois, the Midwest and the Southeast.
+More recently she has expanded her teaching internationally, to include Maiden Voyage in Belfast and Dance Ireland in Dublin.

-In 2005 she was awarded an American Marshall Memorial Fellowship (joining other leaders in their respective fields to represent the United States on a month-long tour of European countries).
-She was one of 57 fellows chosen that year from around the country and the only artist in the group.
+In 2005 Margi was awarded an American Marshall Memorial Fellowship, joining other leaders in their respective fields to represent the United States on a month-long tour of European countries.
+She was one of 57 fellows that year from around the country and the only artist in the group.

-Most recently Margi received a 2015 Individual Arts Program Creative Projects Grant from the City of Chicago's Department of Cultural Affairs & Special Events Grants Department to support her collaboration with Peter Carpenter Performance Project at the Storefront Theater.
-She is currently on faculty at Columbia College Chicago and serves as the Series Program Manager of the Dance Center’s 43 year old presenting series.
-In November, Margi joined the board of Audience Architects, a dance service organization whose mission is to build and engage dance audiences in Chicago and advocate for Chicago dance.
+Most recently, Margi received a 2015 Individual Arts Program Creative Projects Grant from the City of Chicago's Department of Cultural Affairs and Special Events to support her collaboration with Peter Carpenter Performance Project at the Storefront Theater.
+She is currently on faculty at Columbia College Chicago and serves as the Series Program Manager of the Dance Center’s Presenting Series, now in its 43rd season.
+In November, Margi joined the board of Audience Architects, a dance service organization with the mission to build and engage dance audiences in Chicago and advocate for Chicago dance.